 Aboriginal Families as Teachers

-The program has five core objectives:
+The program has six core objectives:

 - promote literacy and numeracy rich home learning environments

 - build families’ confidence in their ability to support the healthy development and learning of their children

 - support Aboriginal and Torres Strait Islander children and their families for successful transitions to school